Doctors stage protest over non-payment of salaries in Delhi | Headlines

 By Gaurav Arora Resident doctors of Hindu Rao Hospital staged a protest on Wednesday alleging non-payment of salaries.

 "We worked for four months without salary considering that it was a difficult time for everyone.
 How long can one work without a salary?
-We are helpless," Dr Amandeep, Vice -President, AIIMS Resident Doctors Association (RDA) said.
+We are helpless," said a doctor from Hindu Rao hospital.
 AIIMS Resident Doctors Association on Tuesday wrote a letter to Delhi Chief Minister Arvind Kejriwal regarding "non-payment of salaries" for three months to the resident doctors of Hindu Rao Hospital.

 The doctors association urged Delhi Chief Minister to intervene and take necessary action in this regard.
 It stated that doctors were working round-the-clock at the Hindu Rao Hospital to save patients yet they have not been paid for last three-and-a-half months.